openstack/security-doc/security-guide/source/compute/how-to-select-virtual-consoles.rst

 #.
 The *nova-novncproxy* and *nova-xvpvncproxy* services by default open
    public-facing ports that are token authenticated.
 #.
 By default, the remote desktop traffic is not encrypted.
 TLS can be enabled
    to encrypt the VNC traffic.
-Please refer to `Introduction to TLS and SSL
-   <introduction-to-ssl-tls>`__ for appropriate recommendations.
+Please refer to :doc:`../secure-communication/introduction-to-ssl-and-tls` for appropriate recommendations.

 Bibliography
 ------------